tonymullen/ups-website/src/partials/s17nw/goals.html.md

 By the end of this class students will

+*  Have a general understanding of how the Internet works
+*  Be familiar with the layers the TCP/IP protocol stack and understand the roles they play in networking
-*  Understand key network protocols
+*  Understand key network protocols in each layer
+*  Gain experience with socket programming using Python
+*  Learn about practical network monitoring using tools such as Wireshark